-Alternative energy is essential for the future of any modern society.
-Two critical raw materials for the key alternative energy technologies are rare earths and polycrystalline silicon (“polysilicon”).
-China is already virtually the sole supplier of rare earths to the world and it is heading towards doing the same for polysilicon.
-The reasons have little to do with supply of material, but are related almost exclusively to the peculiar way primary industry operates in China.
+China is virtually the sole supplier of rare earths to the world and it is heading towards that same position for polysilicon.
+The reasons are almost exclusively related to the peculiar way primary industry operates in China.
 What is occurring is an exchange with few benefits to either side.

-Much has been written recently about the export of rare earth minerals from China.
-There are two areas of dispute.
+There are two areas of dispute between the United States and China regarding rare earths.
 The first is quotas imposed on exports.
 China justifies these quotas on resource conservation and environmental grounds.
 The U.S. disagrees and has threatened to challenge these quotas at the WTO.
-The second in the accusation in October that China cut off shipments of rare earths to Japan in retaliation over the Diaoyu Islands dispute.
-China denies that such a ban occurred, but there is much evidence on the other side.
+The second is the belief that China cut off rare earth shipments to Japan in retaliation over the Diaoyu Islands dispute.
+China denies such a ban occurred, but there is evidence on the other side.

-All of this has raised alarm bells in the West.
-This is because rare earths are an essential component in many high-tech products.
-For example, the rare earth neodymium is required for the batteries used in the engines of most current electric vehicles and in the generators of most wind power generators.
-China accounts for about 95% of world rare earth exports.
-It therefore appears that the West has placed its technological future in China’s hands.
-The thought of China wielding this monopoly in rare earths on the lines of OPEC is not a pretty picture for Western businesses and governments.
+All this has raised alarm bells in the West because rare earths are an essential component in many high-tech products.
+For example, the rare earth neodymium is required for the batteries used most electric vehicles and in most wind power generators.
+Because China accounts for nearly 95% of the world’s rare earth exports, the West has placed its technological future in China’s hands.
+The thought of China wielding a monopoly in rare earths on the lines of OPEC is not a pretty picture for Western businesses and governments.

 There is, however, a much deeper story.

-China’s peculiar situation with respect to rare earths is not a sign of strength.
-It is actually a sign a fundamental weakness within the Chinese system.
-This weakness, however, has a highly destabilizing effect on the world economy.
+China’s peculiar situation with rare earths is not a sign of strength; It is actually a sign a fundamental weakness within the Chinese system.
+This weakness, however, has a destabilizing effect on the world economy.
 The effect is being felt now with rare earths.
 A similar phenomenon will occur soon with polysilicon.

 Here is the basic story for rare earths.
 Despite the name, rare earth deposits are well distributed around the world and are not particularly rare.
-Processing of rare earths results in a high level of environmental pollution, arising from both the initial mining and also from the subsequent primary processing of the ores.
+Processing rare earths results in substantial environmental pollution, arising from both the initial mining and from the subsequent primary processing of the ores.
 Any mining operation that properly deals with these pollution issues results in a high priced product.

 China takes the pollution, low wages and health risks and keeps that in China.
-China then exports the resulting product at a fantastically low price to foreign high tech companies who reap the benefit.
+China then exports the resulting product at a low price to foreign high tech companies that reap the benefits.
 The real value of rare earths lies in the downstream use of rare earth minerals in the high tech production process.
-This technology remains almost entirely in the hands of foreign companies.
-Very little has been transferred to China.
-It is the usual story: China does the dirty work, takes the environmental and labor consequences and reaps no reward either in terms of profit or in terms of technological advancement.
+This technology remains almost entirely in the hands of foreign companies; very little has been transferred to China.
+China does the dirty work, takes the environmental and labor consequences and reaps little reward in terms of either profit or technological advancement.

 This is hardly a sign of strength.
-It is an indicator of incredible weakness.
+It is a sign of weakness.

-A similar process is occurring right now in the market for polycrystalline silicon (“polysilicon”).
-Polysilicon is the fundamental raw material for the current generation of solar cells and related silicon based electronic products.
-As the use of solar energy boomed in Europe in the past decade, the price of polysilicon spiked.
-The price rose from about $35 per kilo in 2005 to over $450 per kilo in 2008.
+A similar process is occurring in the market for polycrystalline silicon (“polysilicon”).
+Polysilicon is the fundamental raw material for solar cells and related silicon based electronic products.
+As the use of solar energy boomed in Europe in the past decade, the price of polysilicon spiked, rising from about $35 per kilo in 2005 to over $450 per kilo in 2008.
 This increase in price attracted a substantial amount of Chinese investment in polysilicon production.

 This is the “price” of the China price.

-When this occurs, please spare me the expressions of surprise.
+When this occurs, please spare us the expressions of surprise.